keboola/blog/_drafts/how-keboola-benefits-from-using-keboola-connection.md

 ### Internal Analytics

 We use Looker as our BI tool, with Snowflake as the data warehouse.
-A Keboola project, dedicated to this task, does the last step in preparation of the data from our catalog into the DWH.
+A Keboola project, dedicated to this task, does the last step in the preparation of the data from our catalog into the DWH.
 Everyone in the company now has access to a multitude of dashboards depending on their needs.
 Because all the data came clean in the optimal structure directly from Keboola Connection, the LookML code is comparatively simple with no derived tables and other constructs.
 With such a data model it is also easy for our users to self-serve in Looker.

 ![looker dashboard](/uploads/image (8).png)